-Montreal Diocesan Theological College is a creative learning community that is rooted in the Anglican tradition, study alongside our ecumenical colleagues, and partner with one of Canada’s leading universities.
-Through residential and distance programs, we offer theological education the prepares students from all backgrounds for faithful and creative ministry in the church.
+Montreal Diocesan Theological College is a creative learning community that is rooted in the Anglican and United Church traditions, studies alongside our ecumenical colleagues, and partners with one of Canada’s leading universities.
+Through residential and distance programs, we offer theological education that prepares students from all backgrounds for faithful and creative ministry in the church.

 Our church needs priests who can be both compassionate pastors and thoughtful theologians—and through their time at the college, that’s what Dio graduates become.